Cylearun-starforge/electron-cnc-client/README.md

 ## Docs

-There some Markdown document to help you getting started with CncClient.
+There some Markdown document to help you getting started with electron-cnc-client.
 I may not have enough time on docs, so it's welcome to cooperate with you on development and document

 1. [ClientConfiguration Reference](/docs/ClientConfiguration.md)